-If you are in the business of breeding and selling dogs (and I am not) or you have dogs that people think are cute (pretty much everyone), you will get people inquiring about working terriers who have not have done their research, may not be living in a stable home (i.e. they travel a lot or move often), have never had a dog or trained a dog, or perhaps they have unstable relationships (this includes married people!), or perhaps they simple need to hear the Whole Truth about what a working terrier brings to the table.
+If you are in the business of breeding and selling dogs (and I am not) or you have dogs that people think are cute (pretty much everyone), you will get people inquiring about working terriers who have not done their research, may not be living in a stable home (i.e. they travel a lot, or move often), have never had a dog or trained a dog, or perhaps they have unstable relationships (this includes married people!), or perhaps they simply need to hear the Whole Truth about what a working terrier really brings to the table.

 A dog is a 15-year obligation and is not to be taken lightly.
 The average small terrier will end up costing its owner about $500 a year in food, vet care, pet sitting, and other kinds of upkeep and maintenance.
 This is to say nothing of the cost of major fence installation, major medical events that can occur, etc. Add a few thousand for those, and consider yourself lucky if you never need to spend it.

 The bottom line is that a terrier is a $7,500 -$10,000 liability -- not quite as expensive as a child, but a lot less disposable than a guinea pig.
 On top of it all, a terrier can be a 15-year headache for people that are not ready for what a terrier brings to the table.

 The Ottawa Citizen, March 3, 1997

 Author Philip Lee learns the hard way why you should not buy a Jack Russell terrierEvery family makes mistakes.
 Our mistake is named Richie.
 Richie is a Jack Russell terrier we purchased a year and a half ago as a gift for my wife on her birthday.
 He is a short-haired dog, white with brown spots and worry wrinkles on his brown and black forehead.
 He is about a foot and a half long and weighs 17 pounds.